FREE DELIVERY (1-2 working days)

 • PRINTING •

 Reverse printing is usually implemented to ensure a glossy exposed surface and to allow the use of non UV stabilised inks.
 Ensure that the inks/paints being utilised are chemically compatible with the polycarbonate sheet.
 It's good practise to provide good ventilation during the drying phase.

 When bonding polycarbonate sheet, Hot Melt, Polyurethane, Silicone or Epoxy are suggested.
 It's always good practise to follow the advice of your adhesive supplier with regards to it being fit for purpose.

 • THERMOFORMING •

-Prior to thermoforming polycarbonate sheet, remove the film and pre-dry at an approximate temperature of 120 degrees celcius.
+Prior to thermoforming polycarbonate sheet, remove the film and pre-dry at an approximate temperature of 120 degrees celsius.
 Ensure that thermoforming is carried out straight after the drying phase.
 The most efficient ovens are those that circulate air between sheets and can control the temperature accurately.
 Standard vacuum or pressure forming equipment can be used for moulding.
-Temperatures between 175 and 200 degrees celcius are required for forming.
+Temperatures between 175 and 200 degrees celsius are required for forming.

 • MATERIAL PROPERTIES •